Former Utah Jazz player Elijah Millsap accuses Dennis Lindsey of bigoted comment

 “Bigot behavior is still very well present in our Country and should be exposed and expunged,” Millsap tweeted in the same Twitter thread.

 Millsap played in 67 games over two seasons for the Jazz from 2014-2016.
-He is the brother of former Jazz forward Paul Millsap.
+He is the brother of former Jazz star forward Paul Millsap, who is currently with the Denver Nuggets.